 It makes your other skincare work better

 HA plays well with other ingredients.
-In fact, an HA serum formulated with another active skincare ingredient could enhance the effects of that ingredient by carrying it deeper into the skin.
+In fact, a hyaluronic acid serum formulated with another active skincare ingredient could enhance the effects of that ingredient by carrying it deeper into the skin.
 That’s why there’s a very good chance HA is already in your favourite serum (hello, Estee Lauder Advanced Night Repair), so check the label.

 If you have an HA serum, feel free to use both morning and night, applying it before any other serums (maybe you’re using vitamin C in the morning and vitamin A at night?
 I hope you are!), before sealing everything in with a moisturiser.